bruceravel/demeter/documentation/Athena/examples/data.rst

 select ``fe.060`` in the group list, then right click on the :procparam:`E0` parameter to raise its `context menu
 <../params/constrain.html#constraining-individual-parameters>`__ and
-select :quoted:`Set all groups to this value of E0`.
+select :guilabel:`Set all groups to this value of E0`.
 Once the :procparam:`E0` parameters are set the same for these data sets, we see above in the lower right that the data are quite consistent between these two scans.